corpunWorld Corporal Punishment Research

 US State Department Human Rights Practices Report 2006

-According to this, the Education Ministry has issued a policy forbidding the use of corporal punishment in schools.
+According to this, the Education Ministry had issued a policy forbidding the use of corporal punishment in schools in Fiji.
 Despite this, CP "was common both in homes and in schools".
+(The reports for 2007 to 2011 inclusive repeat the same information.)

 blob Other external links for Fiji/Schools